-Rather, this resurrection has to do with the peculiar fate and future of the Jews of Daniel's time in some way, but in what way?
-Ezekiel was the "country prophet," contemporary with Daniel, the "city prophet," during the first several years of the exile.
-His challenge, perhaps even more than Daniel's, was to give a message of hope to the hopeless and downtrodden common people among the Babylonian expatriates.
-Although there seemed to be no ray of light to pierce their dark present existence and anticipated future, Ezekiel's message after the final fall of Jerusalem was one of hope.
-"This was accomplished not only through explicit promises (28:25; 34:11f; 37:21; et al.), but through the dramatic vision of the resurrected dry bones (37:1-14)" (McClish, Ezekiel 202).
-Could it be that both Daniel and Ezekiel described the ultimate revival of Israel in God's plan (i.e., restoration to Canaan, and longer range-the coming of the Messiah and establishment of the eternal kingdom) in terms of a resurrection?
-I believe this is, in fact, the case.
+No, this resurrection has to do with the peculiar fate and future of the people of Daniel in some way, but what?
+Ezekiel was the "country prophet," contemporary with Daniel, who was the "city prophet," during the first several years of the exile.
+His challenge, perhaps even more than Daniel's, was to give a message of hope to the hopeless and downtrodden common people among the Jews in Babylon.
+Although there seemed to be no ray of light to pierce their dark existence and future, God gave Ezekiel a message of hope to deliver to them.
+"This was accomplished not only through explicit promises (28:25; 34:11f; 37:21; et al.), but through the dramatic vision of the resurrected dry bones (37:1-14)."8 Could it be that Daniel and Ezekiel both described the ultimate revival of Israel in God's plan (restoration to Canaan, coming of the Messiah, establishment of the eternal kingdom) in terms of a "resurrection"?
+I suggest that this is precisely the case.

-The people of God were so forlorn under the Gentile domination of their exile that it appeared that they had died as a nation, never to rise again.
-Isaiah used the resurrection figure of the ungodly heathen nations: "They are dead, they shall not live; they are deceased, they shall not rise" (26:14).
+The people of God were so forlorn under the Gentile domination of the exile that it appeared that they had died as a nation, never to rise again.
+Isaiah used the resurrection figure in reference to the ungodly heathen nations: "They are dead, they shall not live; they are deceased, they shall not rise" (26:14).
 Not so with God's chosen nation-they would rise as it were from their place "in the dust."
-It is not God's fault that the Jews incorrectly assumed that these promises referred to the establishment of an earthly political kingdom with the Messiah as their king.
-Tragically, literal Israel would reject and crucify the very One who came to give them the ultimate and eternal kingdom of God, even as He tried to teach them that God's eternal kingdom would be spiritual rather than political.
+It is not God's fault that the Jews incorrectly assumed that these promises referred to the establishment of an earthly political kingdom-with a king to match in the Messiah.
+Sadly, literal Israel would reject and crucify the very one who came to give them the real kingdom of God, even as He labored to teach them that God's eternal kingdom would be spiritual rather than political.

-This "resurrection" of Daniel 12:2 occurred when the Christ came and established His everlasting spiritual kingdom (John 18:36, God's spiritual Israel, as noted above).
+This "resurrection" occurred when the Christ came and established His everlasting spiritual kingdom (John 18:36), God's spiritual Israel, as noted above).
 His people were at last given perpetual independence and sovereignty, which overrides all nations and their territorial boundaries (Dan.
 2:44).
-Thus, Peter called the church God's "holy nation" (1 Pet.
+No wonder Peter called the church God's "holy nation" (1 Pet.
 2:9).
-It is a great irony in the history of God's people that old fleshly Israel rejected - and for several years remained the chief persecutor of -God's new and true spiritual Israel.
-The great trouble and tribulation of Daniel 12:1 that literal Israel suffered in AD 70 was payment-in-kind in God's wrath for her rejection of the true King and His kingdom.
+It is a great irony in the history of God's people that old earthly Israel rejected and for several years remained the chief persecutor of God's new spiritual Israel.
+The great trouble and tribulation of Daniel 12:1 that literal Israel suffered in A.D.
+70 was payment in kind in God's wrath for her rejection of the true King and His kingdom.